Data Lakehouse Architecture

-The Data Lakehouse Architecture early adopter program (EAP) is designed to help life sciences organizations unlock opportunities for innovation and efficiency in drug discovery and development.
-The new data storage and management architecture provides up to 10 times faster SQL query performance and an AI/ML-ready data storage format that operates seamlessly across all major data and cloud platform vendors.
+The TetraScience Data Lakehouse is designed to help life sciences organizations unlock opportunities for innovation and efficiency in drug discovery and development.
+The new data storage and management architecture provides 50% to 300% faster SQL query performance than the legacy Tetra Data Lake and an AI/ML-ready data storage format that operates seamlessly across all major data and cloud platform vendors.

 What is a Data Lakehouse?